 We decided to see the Golden Gate Bridge by going on the Big Bus San Francisco: Hop-On, Hop-Off Tour.
 This is a great option if you do not have a car and would rather drive across the Golden Gate Bridge.
 Also, the hop on hop off bus tour has many stops throughout the city.
 We were able to see so much because of this tour.

 The Sightseeing Pass

-San Francisco Sightseeing Flex Pass: Hop-On, Hop-Off Tour, Entry to Top Attractions and More! is a great option if you are planning on doing more than one attraction that the pass includes.
+San Francisco Sightseeing Flex Pass: Hop-On, Hop-Off Tour, Entry to Top Attractions, and More! is a great option if you are planning on doing more than one attraction that the pass includes.
 This will save you money compared to buying individual tickets at each location.

 San Francisco Electric Bike Rental

-Another great way to see the city is renting bikes!
+Another great way to see the city is by renting bikes!
 San Francisco Electric Bike Ride is a really fun way to explore and get around the city.